13 tips how you can live a more sustainable lifestyle

 But we can do the best we can.
 We can make some easy changes.

-We don't need to give up everything.
-But we can use less.
+We don’t need to give up everything.
+But we can be more mindful about what we have.
+We can use less.
 We can eat less meat, fly less, consume less, produce less trash, use less energy, etc.

 First of all inform yourself about changes you could make.

 Maybe collect your waste for a week or two and have a look what is the biggest part and where you can make changes, take a look at your consumption (what you eat, what you buy, how you get from A to B), check what you have in your house already and then lets get started.